What is Brazing? – its Diagram, Types, & How it Works

 Advantages and Disadvantages of Brazing

-Brazing is a unique metal joining technique that offers numerous advantages over welding.
+Brazing is a unique metal-joining technique that offers numerous advantages over welding.
 It allows for tighter tolerance control and produces a clean joint without secondary finishing.
-It can be applied to dissimilar metals and non-metals, producing less thermal distortion than welding.
+Applying it to dissimilar metals and non-metals results in less thermal distortion compared to welding.

-Brazed joints can be cost-effective and can be coated or clad for protective purposes.
-They are easily adapted to mass production and can be automated due to their less sensitive process parameters.
+Brazed joints can be cost-effective and coated or clad for protective purposes.
+Their less sensitive process parameters allow for easy adaptation to mass production and automation.

 Share with others!